 To learn more about the health-promoting effects of lentils, check out this National Institutes of Health article.

 Black lentils are nice in this soup because they hold their own better than milder, softer lentils like red, orange and yellow.
 So you end up with a bit more contrast in color, flavor and texture.

 I hope you enjoy this One-Pot Curry Black Lentil Soup.
-If you try it I would LOVE to see a photo on Instagram.
-Tag @myquietkitchen so I don't miss it.
+If you try it I would LOVE to hear from you.
+Tag @myquietkitchen on instagram to show off a photo.
 You can also rate the recipe and leave a comment below to share your feedback.

 Cheers to lentils, the impatient person's bean!